What is Internet of things? What do IoT sensors, IoT platforms mean?

 - Smart cities

-If you come here to read this post, it is because you want to know what is Internet of things.
+If you come here to read this post, it is because you want to know more about what is Internet of things and its effects.
 So let try to answer this question.
 First of all, it is quite difficult to answer to it because of its pervasive aspect.
 To understand what is IoT, it is important to go back in the time.

 For example, Wikipedia defines IoT as:

 IoT is much more than a network of smartphones, tablets, computers that talk each other exchanging data.
 IoT covers all the “things” around us.
 Generally speaking, Internet of things is an environment, or an ecosystem, where smart objects (including of course smartphones and so on) connect each other.
-These smart objects are always , anytime, anywhere connected.
+These smart objects are always, anytime, anywhere connected.
 They exchange data, sending it to the cloud.
-IoT cloud platforms collect this data analyse the information.
+IoT cloud platforms collect this data analyze the information.
 As result, they activate other processes.
 Moreover, the analysis result is useful to make predictions.
 There are several IoT projects that use this paradigm.
+The integration between cloud app and Internet of things application is one of the most promising aspects related to the IoT.

 Even the name Internet of things (IoT) is not unique, there are other names that address the same concepts.
 For example, IoT is named Internet of Everything (IoE) or Smart Things.
 Anyway, the same concept and idea stand behind these terms.